How to Master AI-powered Sentiment Analysis in 2023?

 Sentiment analysis challenges

-One problem a sentiment analysis tool has to face is contrastive conjunctions — they happen when one piece of writing (a sentence) consists of two contradictory words (both positive and negative).
+One problem a sentiment analysis system has to face is contrastive conjunctions — they happen when one piece of writing (a sentence) consists of two contradictory words (both positive and negative).

 - Example sentence: “The weather was terrible, but the hike was amazing!”

-Another big problem sentiment analysis algorithms face is named-entity recognition.
-Words in context have different meaning.
+Another big problem algorithms face is named-entity recognition.
+Words in context have different meanings.